 The reservations-only cookhouse serves up elevated Old West Colorado classics like elk tenderloin with blueberry, sage, and port reduction.
 It’s a local favorite and that’s saying a lot because let’s face it, there are a lot of restaurants in the mountains in The Centennial State.

 To get here, diners meet at the Tennessee Pass Nordic Center, then hike, cross-country ski, or snowshoe the one mile to the cookhouse.
-Hey, you were warned that these are off the beaten path restaurants.
-The trail is very well-maintained and the payoff is the indulgent four-course meal waiting for you.
+Hey, you were warned: these are off the beaten path restaurants!
+The trail is well-maintained and the payoff is the indulgent four-course meal waiting.

 Tennessee Pass Cookhouse is open most of the year with short breaks between seasons.
 Since you’re already here, reserve a sleep yurt and hit the slopes at nearby Ski Cooper.
 Just this year, they added Tennessee Creek Basin, 70 acres of Double Black Diamond terrain.